oci-landing-zones/oci-landing-zone-operating-entities/addons/oci-sovereign-controls/readme.md

 OCI Key Management Service (KMS) offers the following levels of key storage options:

-**1. Internal Key Storage Options**: your choice of software vault, shared HSM vault or private HSM vault.
+**1. Internal Key Storage Options**:

 **1.1 Virtual Vault**: Virtual Vault is a multi-tenant encryption service where your keys are stored in HSM partitions shared with other customers.
 It is the default encryption service in Vault.

 **1.2 Virtual Private Vault**: Private Vault is a single-tenant encryption service that stores keys in a private HSM partition with isolated cores specifically for your tenancy.

-Both Vault options (Virtual Vault and Private Vault) allow you to create encryption keys stored in one of the following ways:
+Both Vault options (Virtual Vault and Virtual Private Vault) allow you to create encryption keys stored in one of the following ways:
   * **Software-Protected**: Cryptographic operations and key storage occur on a bare metal server, with keys secured at rest using a root key from the HSM.
   * **HSM-Protected**: All cryptographic operations and key storage are performed within the HSM.
-For more information please refer to the [OCI Vault FAQ](https://www.oracle.com/security/cloud-security/key-management/faq/) and [Key Management Pricelist](https://www.oracle.com/security/cloud-security/pricing/#key-management)
+  For more information please refer to the [OCI Vault FAQ](https://www.oracle.com/security/cloud-security/key-management/faq/) and [Key Management Pricelist](https://www.oracle.com/security/cloud-    security/pricing/#key-management)

 **1.3 Dedicated KMS**: Dedicated KMS provides a single-tenant HSM partition as a service, offering a fully isolated environment for key storage and management.
 The main distinction from Private Vault   is the level of control over the HSM partitions.

 **2. External Key Storage Options**: OCI External KMS allows you to use your own third-party key management system to protect data in OCI services.
 You retain control over the keys and HSMs outside of OCI, managing their administration and security.
 Master Encryption Keys (MEKs) are always stored outside of OCI.
 EKMS provides a separation between key management and encrypted resources in OCI.For more information, visit: [Oracle Sovereign Cloud Solutions - OCI External KMS](https://blogs.oracle.com/cloud-infrastructure/post/oracle-sovereign-cloud-solutions-oci-external-kms)